Chipknip: 1996-2007: Countrywide usage

-Chipper
+1996-2001: Chipper

 On 20 April 1996, the Postbank formally left the Chipknip project.
 Sister company ING formally stayed in the Chipknip project, which was controversial.

 Chipper was founded by Postbank and ING Bank together with KPN Telecom.

-ING executive Marinus Minderhout worked on the development of the Chipper while he also was a commissioner at Interpay at the same time.
+ING executive Marinus Minderhout worked on the development of the Chipper card while he was a commissioner at Interpay at the same time.

 In 1998, Postbank introduced the ThuisChipper (English: HomeChipper) to deposit money from home to the Chipper card.
 After discontinuing the Chipper in 2001, Postbank investigated if the ThuisChipper could be made compatible with the Chipknip, which was not the case.
 According to the Consumentenbond, consumers could get their money back.

 It was promoted with the slogan "De toekomst heeft een Chipper op zak" (English: "The future has a Chipper in its pocket").

 In 1997, it was already clear that the Chipper had failed.
 In Zeeland, an experiment with the Zeelandkaart was conducted, but in the rest of the country the Chipknip was widely used.

-Transition to EMV and discontinuation
+In 2001, the Postbank discontinued the Chipper.

+2007-2014: Discontinuation

 In August 2007, the Nederlandse Vereniging van Banken announced that they have stopped promoting the Chipknip.
 In September 2007, Currence announced that they would be repositioning the Chipknip system to the parvenca market segment (portmanteau of parking, vending and catering).

 In December 2007, Mastercard announced that they planned to release a successor to the Chipknip on the Dutch market, called the Paypass, which was later rebranded to Mastercard Contactless.

 Currence was the owner of the PIN brand.
 They expected that with their marketing campaign het nieuwe pinnen (English: the new pinning) that merchants would drop support for the Chipknip.

 In January 2011, Currence predicted that the usage of Chipknip would decrease, because merchants have to sign new contracts with their banks for EMV compatibility and chipknip is not bundled in the same contract anymore.
-Currence deciced to discontinue the Chipknip service in March 2013.
+Currence decided to discontinue the Chipknip service in March 2013.

 As of March 2013, Chipknip was responsible for 2% of the retail transactions.
-The costs to keep Chipknip operating would increase because it has it has to abide European harmonisation regarding the Single Euro Payments Area.
+The costs to keep Chipknip operating would increase because it has to abide by European harmonisation regarding the Single Euro Payments Area.
 In April 2013, retail stopped accepting the Chipknip.
 The benefit of this is that customers no longer have to make a choice between Chipknip or Maestro and V Pay on the payment terminal.

 In November 2014, it was estimated that all 12 million Chipknip owners collectively had 70 to 80 million Euros stored on their cards.
-First, ING, ABN AMRO and Rabobank decided to withdraw money from the cards, but later Currence decided together with all other banks to do the same.
+First, ING, ABN AMRO and Rabobank decided to withdraw money from the cards, and later Currence decided together with all other banks to do the same.
 Customers of ABN AMRO had 14 million euros of debit on the cards Rabobank customers had 27 million euros of money deposited on their Chipknip cards, 7 euros on average.

 Algemeen Dagblad noted that "only elderly people will mourn at the discontinuation of Chipknip", because it was still relatively commonly used in retirement homes.